RJWoodhead/FRC3DP/README.md

 # FRC3DP - Common First Robotics Mechanisms implemented using extensive 3D Printing

-This is an ongoing project I am undertaking to reimplement many of the most common FIRST Robotics mechanisms with an emphasis on using basic 3D-printed parts wherever possible.
-The goal is to provide the community with a set of customizable designs that are inexpensive and easy to assemble, using parts that can be printed in PLA on an inexpensive 3D printer and combined with aluminum tubing and commonly-available parts such as brackets and bearings using hand tools.
+This is an ongoing series of design experiments I am undertaking to reimplement many of the most common FIRST Robotics mechanisms with an emphasis on using basic 3D-printed parts wherever possible.
+The goal is to provide the community with a set of customizable designs that are inexpensive and easy to assemble, using parts that can be printed in PLA on an inexpensive 3D printer and combined with aluminum tubing and commonly-available parts such as brackets and bearings using hand tools, as well as serve as starting points for iteration.

 Whenever possible, the 3D-printed parts are used to locate other parts and do not conduct significant stress loads; when this is unavoidable, a flat plate of polycarbonate or aluminum can be used to replace or reinforce the plastic part (which can be used as a template to cut out the plate), or if a higher-end printer is available, the part can be printed out of more resilient materials like CF-reinforced nylon (but honestly, this is probably overkill).

+I also have a [repo dedicated to parts that can be manufactured in a 3-axis CNC mill](https://github.com/RJWoodhead/FRC3AM).
+Currently most of them are related to elevator construction.

 Your comments, suggestions (both for improvements and for new mechanisms to develop), and typo-reports are much appreciated.
-I can be emailed directly at trebor@animeigo.com.
+I can be emailed directly at trebor@madoverlord.com.

 # Currently Available Designs